The Day of the Surgery — as told by the photographer.

 Nurses and Doctors.
 In the States, even nurse is specialized.

-She goes under in 3 seconds with general anesthetic.
-A tube goes into respiratory tract quickly.
+She goes under in 3 seconds with a general anesthetic.
+A tube goes into the respiratory tract quickly.
 From this moment on, everything moves so fast.
 A bladder tube gets inserted also.

 Everyone flips Chris’s body.
 Wait, Sideways?
 I was surprised since I’ve never seen that done in Japan.

-The head is raised with pillow, and cushions go between legs and arms.
+The head is raised with a pillow, and cushions go between the legs and arms.

 Surgical appliances are similar to the ones used in Japan.